kiku-jw/DataFold/docs/detection-logic.md

 # Detection Logic

-How DataFold detects anomalies in your data.
+How DriftGuard detects anomalies in your data.

 ## Overview

-DataFold uses a **behavioral baseline approach**:
+DriftGuard uses a **behavioral baseline approach**:

 1. Collect metrics from your data source
 2. Compare to historical baseline (learned from past snapshots)